 The Ministry of Health and Social Welfare (MOHSW) is the sole provider of blood transfusion services in the country with regulatory, coordination and oversight responsibility.
 The Lesotho Blood Transfusion Service (LBTS), a unit within MOHSW, supplies all of the nation's hospitals with safe blood through the recruitment, collection, screening, storage and distribution of blood.
 LBTS collects about 3 units per 1,000 populations per year, which is far less than the WHO-recommended 10-20 per 1000 population.
 In the coming two year, LBTS plans to scale up and collect 7 units of blood per 1,000 populations per year.

 This goal will be achieved through the education and outreach to the population, recruitment of voluntary, non-remunerated blood donors, screening and processing blood, establishing a quality management process, and training health care providers and donors.
 As part of strengthening the infrastructure of the blood transfusion services in the country, three regional centers will be constructed and furnished.
 Human resources capacity will be strengthened through training and the development of retention schemes.
-Physicians, nurses and laboratory technicians will be trained in basic principles and In FY 2010 COP funding, the LBTS has purchased two cars: A 4x4 double cabin for donor recruitment, mobilization at the field and post-donation deliveries.
-The sedan car is used for superiority site visits to hospitals and regional banks.
+Physicians, nurses and laboratory technicians will be trained in basic principles and and regional banks.
 For the decentralization of LBTS activities and increase scale up donor recruitment and mobilization coverage, two additional vehicles (4x4 double cabin) will be purchased.